API-Beast/AI-Kingdoms/Brainstorming/Abillities.md

-All abillities have 4 Levels, 4 is “Legendary”, 1 is “Basic”.
-Level 2 is twice as strong as Level 1, Level 3 twice as strong as Level 2, etc.
+All abillities have 5 levels.
+Each level is twice as effective as the previous one.

 Tactican
 ========